Manvic01/istu-lab-upp-2020-2021-en/task05.md

  Example of use case:
  --------------
- Use case 'Successful signining in'
+ Use case 'Successful signing in'

  Script:
  ```